 Cloaks can be classified flexibly into:

 - Laced Kirtle: Most likely to be worn as an undergown, the front lacing provides a flat, smooth silhouette.
-Lacing would be more likely at the back of a gown on women who had domestic help and assistance with dressing.
+Lacing would be more likely at the back of a gown on women who had domestic help and dressing assistance.

-- Buttoned Kirtle: More likely to be worn as an outer garment, there are buttons down the front and up the back of the sleeves.
+- Buttoned Kirtle: More likely to be worn as an outer garment, buttons are down the front and up the back of the sleeves.
 Ball-shaped buttons provided an opportunity to display the wearer’s wealth.

 - Short-Sleeved Kirtle: Usually worn with tippets or lappets where the sleeve has been cut away.
 Sleeves could be interchangeable and pinned on at the shoulder.

-- Particolour Kirtle: The kirtle or gown which is one colour on one side and another on the opposing side.
+- Particular Kirtle: The kirtle or gown is one color on one side and another on the opposing side.

 - Heraldic Gown: This type of dress has heraldic devices like a coat-of-arms emblazoned on it.
 They showed loyalty to a household or denoted the heritage of the wearer.